iamsureshsharma/FlutterHooksExample/article.md

 - This hook is almost similar to ```useState()```
 - This hook is used for the complex data type
-- Complex data means, if we have to update the Value according to the state
+- Complex data means if we have to update the Value according to the state

 ``` dart
 /// Here we are creating the state